TelePreview: A User-Friendly Teleoperation System with Virtual Arm Assistance for Enhanced Effectiveness: Teleoperation Pipeline

 \subsection{Non-Collision Retargeting Network}

-In robotic manipulation systems, ensuring non-collision during operation is crucial for both physical simulator accuracy and hardware safety.
-Self-collisions can lead to unstable behavior in simulators and, more critically, cause hardware damage in real-world deployments.
-This challenge is particularly significant for high-DoF systems like the LEAP hand \cite{shaw2023leaphand}, where collisions often occur due to differences in action spaces and imprecise retargeting.
-As shown in Fig.\ref{fig:dex-retargeting}, direct mapping from human hand postures to robotic hands using existing retargeting approaches like \cite{qin2023anyteleop} can result in self-collisions, as demonstrated in Fig.\ref{fig:dex-retargeting} (a).
-While traditional collision avoidance methods can achieve real-time performance for simpler end-effectors, they rely on optimization-based approaches that become computationally intensive for high-DoF configurations.
+Direct mapping from human hand postures to robotic hands using existing retargeting approaches like \cite{qin2023anyteleop} can result in self-collisions, as demonstrated in Fig.~\ref{fig:dex-retargeting1}.
+While traditional retargeting methods can achieve real-time performance for simpler end-effectors, they rely on optimization-based approaches that become computationally intensive for high-DoF configurations, highlighting the importance of collision-aware methods such as~\cite{sivakumar2022robotic}.

-To address these challenges, we develop a learning-based framework with two key components: (1) a Self-Collision Prediction Network (CPN) that predicts collision probabilities for each joint configuration and (2) a Configuration Correction Network (CCN) that maps invalid configurations to their closest valid counterparts.
-The CCN is trained with a composite loss function that balances configuration similarity and collision avoidance, ensuring both motion continuity and physical feasibility.
-As demonstrated in Fig.~\ref{fig:dex-retargeting} (b), our method successfully transforms problematic configurations into stable, safe positions while maintaining efficient real-time performance (about 60Hz).
-We provide the detailed technical implementation of this Pos-to-Pos Non-Collision Module in the Appendix.
+To address these challenges, we develop a learning-based framework with two key components: \begin{enumerate} \item A Self-Collision Prediction Network (CPN) that takes robot joint configurations $q \in \mathbb{R}^n$ as input and outputs a binary collision probability vector $p \in \mathbb{R}^m$ indicating collision likelihood for each link.

+\item A Configuration Correction Network (CCN) that maps collision-prone joint configurations to their nearest collision-free counterparts.
+Specifically, it transforms an invalid robot configuration $q_{invalid} \in \mathbb{R}^n$ to a valid configuration $q_{valid} \in \mathbb{R}^n$ that minimizes both collision risk and deviation from the original pose. \end{enumerate}

+As demonstrated in Fig.~\ref{fig:collision-avoidance}, our method successfully transforms problematic configurations into stable, safe positions while maintaining efficient real-time performance (about 60Hz).
+The implementation detail can be found in the Appendix.